Subscribe Our Newsletter

 The best months to trek to Everest Base Camp are March, April, and May in spring and September, October, and November in autumn.
 These months have agreeable weather and less precipitation.
 The skies during autumn remain crystal clear offering you unimpeded views of the mountains.

 On the downside, these are peak seasons and the trail can get choked with tourists during these months.
 If you desire a quiet and peaceful trek, then you can plan your trek during early winter or early summer.
 The weather conditions may not be favorable, but there will be less or zero crowds on the trail.
-Most teahouses will be vacant during off season and teahouse owners offer hefty discounts.
+Most teahouses will be vacant during the off-season and teahouse owners offer hefty discounts.

 It is mandatory to buy travel insurance to do the Everest Base Camp Trek.
 You should get one that has a cover for high-altitude rescue and evacuation above 5000 meters.
 Most travel insurance policies don't have a clause for high-altitude mountain rescue, therefore you should check your insurance policy properly before buying it.
 It is crucial to have travel insurance while heading up in the mountains because you never know what hazards you may have to face during your adventure.